Your social media profiles give friends, acquaintances and creepy internet strangers an idea of who you are.

 Just like with a glorious Chinese buffet, it’s better to have a variety than be stuck with a heaping plate of the same exact thing.

 So, you’ll need to check out your backlink profile’s number of total referring domains.
-In Monitor Backlinks, this figure is shown within the Backlinks dashboard.
+In Monitor Backlinks, this figure is shown at the top of the main Overview tab.

-In this example, we can see that all links in betterboat.com’s backlink profile are from unique domains.
+In this example, we can see that all links in our site’s backlink profile are from unique domains.
 The total number of backlinks is identical to the figure given for unique domains.

 If you have a large number of links from a unique domain, consider building links elsewhere to enrich your profile and gain precious link juice.